Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Discussion

 We expect the insights provided by our theoretical study to enable the engineering of amplification, unidirectional transport, as well as protected eigenvalue degeneracies in space-time modulated materials.
-Since the onset of parametric resonance is triggered by an exceptional degeneracy, our results can also be used to engineer sensing~\cite{zhang2019noiseTheory} and mode-switching devices~\cite{arkhipov2023dynamically} based on exceptional-point physics.
-The formulation based on the space-time Floquet matrix shows that systems with space-time symmetry may be used to realize non-trivial $n$-root analogs of systems with topologically protected states~\cite{arkinstall2017squareRoot,marques2021nRoot,viedma2023nRootSSH}.
-Other promising directions for future work include a detailed analysis of the interplay of space-time symmetry with band structures in systems where the space-time modulation leads to a lattice of supercells, and the influence of open boundary conditions which can cause dramatic changes in non-Hermitian spectra~\cite{Yao2018}.
+Since the onset of parametric resonance is triggered by an exceptional degeneracy~\cite{melkani2023breaking}, our results can also be used to engineer sensing~\cite{zhang2019noiseTheory} and mode-switching devices~\cite{arkhipov2023dynamically} based on exceptional-point physics.
+The one-way amplified modes could also serve as the basis for limit cycles that do useful mechanical work in the presence of nonlinearities~\cite{brandenbourger2022limit}.
+The formulation based on the space-time Floquet matrix shows that space-time symmetric systems may be used to realize non-trivial $n$-root analogs of systems with topologically protected states~\cite{arkinstall2017squareRoot,marques2021nRoot}.
+Other promising directions for future work include a detailed analysis of the interplay of space-time symmetry with band structures in systems where the space-time modulation leads to a lattice of supercells, and the influence of open boundary conditions which can cause dramatic changes in non-Hermitian spectra~\cite{yao2018edge}.

 {A\arabic{figure}}